smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

         }

 For our menu, we have added a distinct item and description for each of our coffee enumerations (``CoffeeType``).
-With our menu complete, let's implement order submission, ``CreateOrder``:
+For ordering, we will maintain an order map to simulate a database that stores historical order information, and an order queue to keep track of in-flight orders.
+The ``handleOrders`` method processes in-flight orders and updates this queue.
+Let's implement order submission, or ``CreateOrder``:

 .. code-block:: TypeScript
     :caption: ``CoffeeShop.ts``